Jumping stilts

 Jumping stilts, bounce stilts or spring stilts are special stilts that allow the user to run, jump and perform various acrobatics.
 Spring stilts using fiberglass leaf springs were patented in the United States in 2004 under the trademark "PowerSkip", marketed for recreational and extreme sports use.
 Spring stilts are often mostly made of aluminium.
-Using these stilts is also called "bocking" or "powerbocking", a corrupted version of the name of the stilts' inventor, Alexander Böck.
+Using these stilts is also called "bocking" or "powerbocking", derived from Alexander Böck, the stilts' inventor.

 Powerbocking

 The act of "bocking" or "powerbocking" includes jumping, running, and performing acrobatics with elastic-like spring-loaded stilts.
 They can be used to jump great distances and allow the user to bounce over people and cars and to perform backflips.
 For some, it is an extreme sport; for others, it is a form of exercise, artistic expression and a form of entertainment.

 The stilts are often referred to generically as bocks or powerbocks; as power stilts, jumping stilts, bounce stilts or spring stilts; or by their brand name.